Micromotor: Applications

 Researchers hope that micromotors will be used in medicine to deliver medication and do other precise small-scale interventions.
 A study has shown that micromotors could deliver gold particles to the stomach layer of living mice.

 Photocatalytic Degradation of Biological and Chemical Warfare Agents

 Micromotors are capable of photocatalytic degradation with the appropriate composition.
 Specifically, micromotors with a titanium dioxide/gold nanoparticle outer layer and magnesium inner core are currently being examined and studied for their degradation efficacy against chemical and biological warfare agents (CBWA).
 These new TiO2/Au/Mg micromotors produce no reagents or toxic byproducts from the propulsion and degradation mechanisms.
 However, they are very effective against CBWAs and present a complete and rapid degradation of certain CBWAs.
-There has been recent research of TiO2/Au/Mg micromotors and their use and degradation efficacy against biological warfare agents, such as Bacillus anthracis, and chemical warfare agents, such as organaphosphate nerve agents- a class of acetylcholinesterase inhibitors.
+There has been recent research of TiO2/Au/Mg micromotors and their use and degradation efficacy against biological warfare agents, such as Bacillus anthracis, and chemical warfare agents, such as organophosphate nerve agents- a class of acetylcholinesterase inhibitors.
 Therefore, application of these micromotors is a possibility for medical and environmental applications.